dogecoin/dogecoin/CONTRIBUTING.md

 changes.
 This preserves the discussion and review that happened earlier for the respective change set.

-The length of time required for peer review is unpredictable and will vary from pull request to pull request.
+The length of time required for peer review is unpredictable and will vary between pull requests.

 ## Pull Request Philosophy